The most complete guide to Las Coloradas, the pink salt ponds in Yucatan

 And the Pink Flamingoes that you will find in the nearby Rio Lagartos as well, whose feathers get the same shades of pink since they feed with the same bacteria contained in the water.
 Here you go I revealed the secret.

 The story behind the pink Lakes in Mexico

-You will be surprised to know that the pink ponds that became so famous with Instagram and videos for their unusual bright pink color, are have in fact been create with a mere industrial purpose, which is to process and extract salt from the sea.
+You will be surprised to know that the pink lakes that became so famous with Instagram and videos for their unusual bright pink color have in fact been created with a mere industrial purpose, which is to process and extract salt from the sea.

-It’s a realy industry, a business that a visionary Mexican family started in 1940 when they discovered that this area had a great potential for the production of sea salt and the company is now still thriving, while working with local communities to create awareness on environmental friendly practices and the importance on the respect for the natural environment.
+It’s a real industry, a business that a visionary Mexican family started in 1940 when they discovered that this area had great potential for the production of sea salt and the company is now still thriving while working with local communities to create awareness on environmental-friendly practices and the importance on the respect for the natural environment.

 Today, the population of Las Coloradas lives and works dedicated to the exploitation of the mineral maintaining the ancestral harmony with the environment that guarantees high quality of life and a source of well-being for their families and their community.